 - These all are flexible and portable with other modern technologies.

-Django has a very powerful library with following features:
+Django has a very powerful library with the following features:

 - The auto-generated forms for models with validation makes it very easy

-- A caching framework which can use any of several cache methods.
+- A caching framework that can use any of several cache methods.

-- Support for middleware classes which can intervene at various stages of request processing and carry out custom functions.
+- Support for middleware classes that can intervene at various stages of request processing and carry out custom functions.